These dark chocolate brownies are as rich and fudgy as you can get. They are impossibly smooth, decadent, and dare I say... a little bit sexy?

 - Stir in the dry ingredients until completely smooth.
 (Beat briefly with an electric mixer if stirring isn't getting the batter smooth.)

 - Let stand at room temperature until completely cool.
 Then, center a baking sheet or cutting board over the pan and flip the whole thing over so that the brownies are resting upside down on the baking sheet or cutting board.
-Gently remove the foil.
-Cover another baking sheet or cutting board with wax paper or plastic wrap, place it over the bottom of the brownies and flip so the brownies are right side up.
-The brownies are easier to cut when they're cold, so cover with plastic wrap and place in the freezer for an hour or so before cutting into small pieces.
+Gently remove the foil then lay it back over the brownies and flip the whole thing right side up.
+Cut into squares and serve or wrap individually and store in the freezer for up to 3 months.

 Nutrition Information: